 Proof of CO is vital if only to identify which appliance has been emitting CO (if any) or to convince your GP or family or employer that you have been poisoned.

-You could ask an independent court witness to investigate and test for CO but the cost is about £3,000.
+You could ask an independent court witness to investigate and test for CO but the cost is at least £3,000.
 This is almost certainly necessary if you are thinking of bringing a legal action (e.g. against your landlord).
 However, a cheaper and first step is to find a registered gas engineer who has the qualification CMDDA1.

 If you are really struggling to do this please email me email@example.com or phone 07803 088688 and I’ll try to help you.
 Before you do so, please read the part below about CMDDA1.